AnneKluytmans/novi-backend-springboot-security/README.md

 ### Using IntelliJ IDEA

 1. Open the project.
-2. Locate the `CardemoApplication` main class.
+2. Locate the `CarApplication` main class.
 3. Click the green play️ button to run the application or use the terminal:
     ```bash
     ./mvnw spring-boot:run